hashicorp/vault/website/source/guides/identity/secure-intro.html.md

 ### Platform Integration

-In the **Platform Integration** model, Vault trusts the underlying platform (e.g. AWS, Azure, GCP) which assigns a token or cryptographic identity (such as IAM token, signed JWT) to virtual machine, container, or serverless function.
+In the **Platform Integration** model, Vault trusts the underlying platform (e.g. AliCloud, AWS, Azure, GCP) which assigns a token or cryptographic identity (such as IAM token, signed JWT) to virtual machine, container, or serverless function.

 Vault uses the provided identifier to verify the identity of the client by interacting with the underlying platform.
 After the client identity is verified,